 National Significant Disease Investigation Program (NSDIP)

-The NSDI Program subsidises veterinary practitioners who investigate and report on outbreaks of significant disease incidents in livestock and wildlife.
+The NSDI Program subsidises veterinary practitioners who investigate and report on outbreaks of significant disease incidents in livestock.
 The program is managed by Animal Health Australia on behalf of Governments and industry, and coordinated by State and Territory animal health authorities.
 See

 Animal Health Australia's web page